JHU-PL-Lab/www-pl/lectures/java-principles.md

 ### Immutable Data

-One of the key lessons of Caml is the importance of immutable data.
+One of the key lessons of OCaml is the importance of immutable data.

 *   Java allows fields to not mutate if qualified with `final`; so, it is something like `let` in OCaml.
 *   As with OCaml, immutability is only shallow - the field could contain _components_ that mutate.
-*   Unlike Caml the default case is swapped and this has a huge impact on expected programmer behavior.
+*   Unlike OCaml the default case is swapped and this has a huge impact on expected programmer behavior.
 *   One advantage of Java is no need for "`!`" when accessing mutable data.

 ### Lambdas